hieutle2011/blog/content/page/cv.md

 #### [LittleLives][littlelives], Vietnam, 08.2020 - current
 *Backend Developer*

-* Design, write and test APIs and backend applications in Elixir and Nodejs
+* Design, write and test APIs and backend applications in Elixir and Node.js
-* Build and develop new features and modify existing ones
+* Build, develop new features and improve existing ones
 * Support mobile and front end team for any changes in requirement
 * Optimize code and SQL query to fasten response from APIs call
 * Collaborate closely with engineers across teams
 * Be an active member of an internationally experienced team
+* Team's tech stack: Elixir, Node.js, Docker, Kubernetes, Sentry, PostgreSQL, Redis, MySQL, S3, NSQ

 #### [TMA][tma], Vietnam, 10.2019 - 07.2020
 *Software Developer*